channel incentive programs

 • Goals: MDFs aim to help partners build sales and marketing campaigns to increase brand awareness.
 An ancillary goal is building trust between the business and its partners.
 If used correctly, MDFs can make developing strongholds in local markets easier.

 • Challenges: An MDF is an investment in a plan that a third party executes.
 Thus, monitoring the use of the money rolled out becomes difficult.
-Estimations can go haywire, and the execution of the plan may cause changes in the use of the MDF.
+Estimates can go haywire, and the execution of the plan may cause changes in the use of the MDF.
 It’s almost like placing a bet with no certainty about the outcome.

 MDF example